itsdotnickscott/Periodic-Tables-Documentation/README.md

 ```

 Both the cancel and submit button will be redirecting people.
-Let's refresh ourselves with our useHistory hook:
+Let's refresh ourselves with the `useHistory` hook:
 ```javascript
 import { useHistory } from "react-router-dom";